Here's a simple guide for anyone who wants to install pi-topOS to a microSD card.

 2. Select the SD card from the list.
 If there are multiple drives that are available, make sure that the drive you select is the correct size, to prevent writing to the wrong drive.
 If you are not sure which drive to write to, then remove all other drives until only the SD card is in the list.

 3. Click 'Flash'!

 That's it!
-Etcher will install pi-topOS Sirius for you (AND it also verifies that it was 100% correctly written).
-Then all you need to do is plug the microSD card into your Raspberry Pi, and switch on the device.
+Etcher will install pi-topOS for you (AND it also verifies that it was 100% correctly written).
+Then all you need to do is plug the microSD card back into your pi-top , replace the green cover, and switch on the device.